Laura Vicuña

-Laura del Carmen Vicuña Pino (April 5, 1891 – January 22, 1904) was a Chilean child who was beatified by the Roman Catholic Church.
-She is the patron of abuse victims, having herself experienced physical abuse.
+Laura del Carmen Vicuña Pino (5 April 1891 – 22 January 1904) was a Chilean child who was noted for her religious devotion.
+She was beatified by Pope John Paul II in 1988 as the patron of abuse victims, having herself experienced physical abuse.

 Biography

 Escape from Chile

-Laura del Carmen Vicuña was born on April 5, 1891, in Santiago, Chile, to José Domingo and Mercedes Pino.
+Laura del Carmen Vicuña was born on April 5, 1891, in Santiago, Chile, to José Domingo Vicuña and Mercedes Pino.
 The Vicuña family were Chilean aristocrats, the father in military service and the mother working at home.
-Forced out of Santiago by the revolution, the family took refuge in Temuco, but soon after José Domingo died suddenly and Mercedes went to live with her two daughters in Argentina.
+Forced out of Santiago by the revolution, the family took refuge in Temuco, but soon after José Domingo died suddenly and Mercedes went to live, with her two daughters, in Argentina.

 Early years in Argentina

 Mercedes and her daughters moved to the Argentine province of Neuquén.
 In search of a way to finance her daughters' education, Mercedes took a job in the Quilquihué Hostel.
 The owner of the hostel, Manuel Mora, propositioned Mercedes, promising to pay for Laura's education in exchange.
 Laura soon entered the Hijas de Maria Auxiliadora (“Daughters of Mary Help of Christians”) School, where, under the care of the nuns, she began to take a deep interest in the Catholic faith.

 Because of her deep religious interest, she was not well liked by her classmates.
-She spent most of her time praying in the school's chapel.
+She spent most of her time praying before The Blessed Sacrament in the school's chapel.
 She prayed every day for her mother's salvation and for her to leave Manuel Mora.
 She had one good friend, Mercedes Vera, to whom she confided her desire to become a nun.